 An anthelmintic (antiparasitic drug to kill worms), this may be used particularly if concurrent infection with parasitic worms is suspected.
 Metronidazole and Fenbendazole may be used in conjunction with each other.

-This is another antibiotic and antiprotozoal which may be used to treat giardiasis in cats.
-This medication can cause vomiting and diarrhea and should not be used in pregnant cats.
+Antibiotic and antiprotozoal medication.
+Furoxone can cause vomiting and diarrhea and should not be used in pregnant cats.

 4mg/kg twice daily